rivt-info/rivtinfo.github.io/docs/_sources/index.md.txt

 ### Why [**rivt**](terms.md#rivt)?

 **rivt** is open source software for writing, organizing, modifying, and publishing engineering documents.
-It maximizes document reuse ... minimizes new writing.
+It maximizes document reuse and minimizes new writing.

 Engineering documents (e.g. calculations and drawings) are like road maps.
-Good maps reduce the chance of getting lost or making wrong turns. **rivt** improves document clarity and completeness - which improves cost, quality and timeliness.
+Good maps reduce the chance of getting lost or making wrong turns.
+Through document reuse and public sharing, **rivt** improves clarity and completeness - which improves cost, quality and timeliness.

 Because land changes slowly road maps only need updates, not re-creation.
-Many engineering technologies also change slowly.
-Assembling engineering documents from existing ones saves time and reduces errors.
-Engineering is about integration.
-Integrating known scientific ideas or technologies to solve a problem or financial budgets to produce a result.
+Many engineering technologies are also change slowly.
+Organizing new engineering documents using parts of existing ones saves time and reduces errors. **rivt** makes it easy to "cut and paste" all of the methods engineers use to communicate:

-At the document level integration means easy "cut and paste" editing to integrate all of the ways engineers describe the world into new documents:

 - text
 - images